Cataract surgery is common in people over age 65. It is done to treat eyesight problems.

 It may also be done when a cataract gets in the way of treating another eye problem like glaucoma.

 It is often done without staying in the hospital overnight.
 Surgery often takes less than one hour.
 The cloudy lens will be removed and replaced with an artificial one.

-There are 2 primary types of cataract removal surgery:
+There are two types of surgery:

 Cataract.
 American Optometric Association website.
 Available at: https://www.aoa.org/patients-and-public/eye-and-vision-problems/glossary-of-eye-and-vision-conditions/cataract?sso=y.
 Accessed February 13, 2019.